Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Ablation Studies

-\textbf{Effectiveness of MRA Loss.} To further elucidate the effectiveness of our designed MRA, we compare it with three different variants.
+\textbf{Effectiveness of MRA Loss.} MRA promotes the accuracy of pedestrian retrieval through multi-granularity relation alignment.
+For image-text level relation alignment, the effectiveness of ITC, ITM, and MLM among them has been demonstrated in previous work~\cite{jiang2023cross, bai2023rasa, yang2023towards} and will not be repeated in this paper.
+We focus on the effect of region-phrase level relation alignment.
+In this part, the pretraining data scale is set to $68,126$ (the same as the training set of CUHK-PEDES).
+This setting is mainly for fair comparison and to avoid time-consuming experiments.
+As shown in Table~\ref{tab: abl}, Method M1 only adopts image-text level relation alignment, without region-phrase level relation alignment.
+The experimental results of our method and Method M1 indicate the performance improvement of MRA ($+0.77 \%$ R@1 and $+0.40 \%$ R@10).
+In other words, simultaneous relation alignment at multiple granularities during pretraining facilitates downstream pedestrian retrieval.
+To further elucidate the effectiveness of our designed MRA, we compare it with three different variants.
 Specifically, we investigate the effects of image horizontal flipping in Grounding DINO, and finer-grained relation alignment, \ie, object-word level alignment.
 As shown in Table~\ref{tab: abl}, both variant 1 ($\mathcal{L}_{v1}$) and variant 3 ($\mathcal{L}_{v3}$) horizontally flip images at the rate of $50 \%$ in detecting objects and regions.
 For object-word level annotations, we use a string of the most frequently occurring words in CUHK-PEDES as the input prompt in Grounding DINO.
 Variants 1 ($\mathcal{L}_{v1}$) and 2 ($\mathcal{L}_{v2}$) both conduct object-word level alignments, with the distinction that variant 2 utilizes only the bounding boxes without horizontally flipping in detecting objects.
 As shown in these experiments, leveraging region-phrase level (without horizontally flipping) annotations to conduct region-phrase level relation alignment yields better performance for cross-modal retrieval, with R@1 reaching $74.76\%$.